zevbo/VirtualRobotMania/README.md

 # VirtualRobotMania

 ### Getting Started
-1. Clone this repository on to your computer by going to terminal and writing "git clone https://github.com/zevbo/VirtualRobotMania/"
+1. Clone this repository on to your computer by going to terminal and writing "git clone https://github.com/zevbo/VirtualRobotMania/" or by clicking the green button in the mid/upper right that says "clone or download" and download the zip file.
+If you downloaded it directly from the github website, make sure to open the zip file.
 2. Download DrRacket here: https://download.racket-lang.org/
 3. Open DrRacket
 4. In DrRacket, click file -> open (on the top) and navigate to VirtualRobotMania/manias/.